Overstaying Your Visa in the UK

 Any person with leave to enter or remain in the UK (‘visa’) has various conditions imposed on their stay in the UK.
 Also, unless it is indefinite leave to enter or remain, there will usually be a time limit imposed on their stay.
-Before the expiry of their leave, a person can either extend their leave (if this is permitted by the rules) or leave the UK.
+Before the expiry of their leave, a person can either extend their leave (if the rules permit) or leave the UK.

 Anyone who does not extend their leave and remains in the UK after the expiry of their visa will become an overstayer.
-‘Overstaying’ has severe adverse implications on a person’s immigration status and should be avoided at all costs.
+‘Overstaying’ has severe adverse implications on a person’s immigration status.
+You should avoid becoming an overstayer at all costs.

 Grace Periods Before and After 24 November 2016

-Before 24 November 2016, the Home Office there was a 28-day grace period.
-In practice, this means that applications for leave to remain were not refused on the basis of overstaying if made within 28 days of the expiry of leave.
+Before 24 November 2016, there was a 28-day grace period.
+In practice, it meant that the UKVI did not refuse applications if the applicants made their new applications within 28 days of the expiry of leave.
 This is no longer the case.

 Overstaying Will Be Disregarding in Two Circumstances

-First of all, overstaying will be disregarded if the Secretary of State considers that there was a good reason beyond the control of the applicant or their representative, provided in or with the application, why it could not be made in time, provided that the application is made within 14 days of the expiry of leave.
+First of all, the Secretary of State will disregard overstaying if she considers that there was a good reason beyond the control of the applicant or their representative, provided in or with the application, why the applicant couldn’t make their application in time.
+It is provided that they make such an application within 14 days of the expiry of leave.

-Secondly, overstaying will be disregarded where the applicant previously made an in-time application which was refused, and the current application was made within 14 days of:
+Secondly, the decision-make will disregard overstaying where the applicant previously made an in-time application and they refused it, and the applicant made their current application within 14 days of: